Ameek94/MCMC-tutorial/README.md

 ```bash
 module load anaconda/2023.09 compiler/gnu/12/1.0 mpi/openmpi/4.1.5
 ```
 If you are working on your own laptop and not the cluster, you should skip the first two steps.
+For running the codes on your laptop you will still need python and the gcc (or another) compiler installed, mpi optional.
+Installation issues mainly happen with MacOS or Windows, for the former I recommend using [Homebrew](https://brew.sh/) to manage the installation of these and then use [anaconda/miniconda](https://docs.anaconda.com/miniconda/) for managing the python environments.
+For Windows look into [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) which provides a Linux enviroment to use on Windows or work directly on the cluster.

-You can create a conda environment but I recommend using a python virtual environment.
+You can then create a conda environment but for the cluster I recommend using a python virtual environment.
 Create this using
 ```bash
 python -m venv /path/to/your/virtual/environment
 ```